Morglod/tseep/README.md

 -   Fully typed args of `emit` method based on events map
 -   Fully implements `NodeJS.EventEmitter` type & standart, provides interface
--   Worlds fastest pure-js EventEmitter`
+-   Worlds fastest pure-js `EventEmitter`
 -   Fully tested with eventemitter3 tests

-PS Uses `eval` for runtime codegenerations;
-dont afraid it, all js engines use it lol.
+> PS Uses `eval` for runtime codegenerations; don't be afraid of it, all JS engines use it lol.

 [how it works](./docs/how_it_works_en.md)